ministryofjustice/bichard7-next-audit-logging/audit-log-api/README.md

 This will spin up the local AWS-simulated infrastructure (provided via LocalStack) if it isn't already up and running.
 It will then deploy any common infrastructure, as well as the API-specific components.
 Finally, it will build the project so that the Lambda(s) can be accessed.

+## Documentation

+If you are making changes to the API endpoints, you should also make sure that you update the Postman project file in `documentation` folder.

 ## Testing

 There are a number of different testing commands that can be run: